Reviews You Can Rely On

 The Danner Arctic 600 Side-Zip is a versatile, utilitarian winter boot.
 Our testers found it provides a moderately high level of warmth, comfort, traction, durability, and weather protection.
 We put it to the test through an array of different scenarios, and it performed great, whether we were completing fairly arduous tree work in cold weather, a 10-mile hike through a few inches of snow, or chores and errands around the home and town.
 This boot maintains a lower profile and sleeker aesthetic without compromising warmth, durability, and all-day comfort.

-While the Danner Actric 600 performs well all around, we found a couple of limitations that come with this particular boot.
-The shaft height provides ample ankle support and stability, but is ankle height, so some snow can sneak in when the pant cuff lifts while tromping in 12+ inches of snow.
+Despite performing well all around, the Danner Actric 600 has some limitations.
+The shaft height provides ample ankle support and stability, but is only ankle height.
+One tester commented, “Some snow sneaks in when my pant cuff lifted while tromping in a foot of snow.”
 If you need a boot capable of tromping through deep snow, check out the The North Face Chilkat, which boasts a taller shaft.
-While hiking through warm-wet snow and then cold-dry snow, we noticed snow clumping in the tread beneath the arch, which was easy enough to remove with a soft kick but not an issue we found with other boots.
+While hiking through warm-wet snow and then cold-dry snow, we noticed snow clumping in the tread beneath the arch, which was easy enough to remove with a soft kick but not a problem we encountered with other models.

 Read more: Danner Arctic 600 Side-Zip review